mattahrens/data-101/docs/10-Data-visualization-in-python.md

 ## Concept

-We're going to go beyond querying data and now visualizing data.
+We're going to go beyond querying data and look into how to visualize data.
 Data visualization is important because it can help us understand data in different ways than looking at records.
 It can show us relationships or trends in the data that we are analyzing.
 We're going to look at 4 basic data visualizations and how to use Python to display them.
 We'll start by generating data that represents the count of ratings per rating (0 - 10).
 Here is the query:

 ![image](images/10-ratings_data.png)